-Edwin Maher is a New Zealand-born broadcast journalist who made history in China as the first non-Asian face to read prime-time news on Chinese State TV in 2004.
+Edwin Maher is a New Zealand-born broadcast journalist who made history in China as the first non-Asian face to read prime-time news on Chinese State TV since 2004.

 Edwin Maher has been working as a broadcast journalist for most of his life.
 He is a highly recognized personality across the Australian Broadcasting Corporation (ABC) in Melbourne for over 20 years.
 But his history-making feat did not happen until March 2004, when he read the prime time 7pm news World Wide Watch for China Central Television (CCTV), becoming the first non-Asian to do so.

 Maher’s Chinese adventure began with a six month contract in 2003 as Voice Coach with the English service of China Radio International (CRI) and he was offered a job at China Central Television (CCTV) as Voice Coach of the English Channel CCTV9 thereafter.

 His appearance was watched closely not only by Chinese, but by foreigners including a reporter for the LA Times who did a front-page story which generated controversy that Maher was a ‘mouthpiece’ for the Chinese government.
 Their comments were countered by support from US commentators and in social media on the mainland who said it was ‘typical of Western coverage of China’ and that Maher had become the latest target.

 At the time of the controversy, Hollywood actor David Duchovny expressed interest in making a movie about Maher’s story.